LJ-Zer/VisioAccelerAI/README.md

 	- git clone --branch 2022.2 https://github.com/Xilinx/Vitis_Libraries.git

 NOTE:
-	All libraries and dependencies should have the same version when trying to get from GitHub.
-And since the commands from tcl and makefiles is made from Linux the location paths is from Linux, so change it from your Windows directory or used Linux instead lol.
+	All libraries and dependencies should have the same version when cloning from GitHub.
+Since the commands in TCL and Makefiles are designed for Unix, the file paths follow the Linux format.
+So, update the paths accordingly if you're on Windows, or just use Linux instead.